iobis/manual/relational_db.md

 We elaborate on how this structure is applied within OBIS [here](formatting.html#dataset-structure).

 <img src="images/RelationalDB.drawio.png" alt="Diagram of relational databases showing how three tables are linked by unique indentifiers" class="img-responsive"/>
-fig.cap='Figure.
+Figure.
 An example of how a relational database works.
 Three tables show the (1) student performance (blue table) in (2) different schools (pink table) in a fictional country, and (3) the names of the courses (yellow table).
-Information between each table is linked by the use of identifiers, indicated by the arrows.'
+Information between each table is linked by the use of identifiers, indicated by the arrows.

 Note that when OBIS harvests data, datasets are flattened - i.e., all separate data tables are combined into one.
 This is the kind of file you will receive when you [download data from OBIS](access.html).
 The reason for this is that querying relational databases significantly reduces computational time, as opposed to querying a flat database.
 Relational databases also facilitate requests for subsets that meet particular criteria - e.g., all data from Norway for one species above a certain depth.